 Hermes currently supports two versions of the SuperLU library - the sequential one and the multithreaded one.
 Support for the MPI version will be added in the future.
-Please visit the SuperLU home page for more information about the library.
+Please visit http://crd.lbl.gov/~xiaoye/SuperLU/ for more information about the library.